trungtran22/tomato_sorting_system_ur10e/README.md

 ### ROS 1 Noetic and YOLOv8 for Object Detection
 **"All great things have small beginnings." — Michael Fassbender**\
 \
-This project is my Bachelor Thesis conducted at VGU Robotics Lab for the B.Eng EEIT program of Frankfurt UAS in cooperation with Vietnamese-German University.
+-This project is my Bachelor Thesis conducted at VGU Robotics Lab for the B.Eng EEIT program of Frankfurt UAS in cooperation with Vietnamese-German University.
 Although the idea and codings are simple, I hope it would be a great start!\
 \
-In this project, I also implemented simple VR Control, which code can be found in the <ins>main_vr.py</ins>.
+-In this project, I also implemented simple VR Control, which code can be found in the <ins>main_vr.py</ins>.
 UR10e will remember and follow the paths that are set by the VIVE VR Controller.
-Codes for the VR can be found in [vive_ur10e](https://github.com/trungtran22/vive_ur10e).\
+Codes for the VR can be found in [vive_ur10e](https://github.com/trungtran22/vive_ur10e).
 \
-The camera for this project is OAK-D Depth Camera.
+-The camera for this project is OAK-D Depth Camera.
 For more information about ROS and OAK-D, it can be found here [depthai_ros](https://github.com/luxonis/depthai-ros).
-The blob file for the tomato can be found in the tomato_data folder.
+The blob file for the tomato can be found in the **tomato_data** folder.
 The code for the camera is available in the script folder.\
 ![](https://github.com/trungtran22/tomato_sorting_system_ur10e/blob/main/Pics/OAK.png)\
 \
->A few pictures of the project
+-A few pictures of the project
 **Robot System Setup**\
 ![](https://github.com/trungtran22/tomato_sorting_system_ur10e/blob/main/Pics/Robot_Sys.png)
 \